FrozenBirdXD/2023-hacking-challenge-writeup/Crypto/Pixelbrei.md

 ## Easy way
 You can analyse any of the pictures, e.g. channel1.png, with an online image analyser like [StegOnline](https://stegonline.georgeom.net/image) to see if anything is hidden in the colors of the image.
-When you upload the first image to StegOnline and click "Browse Bit Planes" you, the following is displayed:
+When you upload the first image to StegOnline and click "Browse Bit Planes", the following is displayed:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/118717731/220293419-99115363-b7d5-495b-aefb-3767d70b969e.png" alt="channel1analysed" width="450"/>